ESIPFed/ESIPDroneClusterSoftware/README.md

 # ESIPDroneClusterData
 Currently only contains initial data processing scripts
  - Using Python 3.5.1
- - Use the ./src/VProfile_plots.py script to make plots, see README in ./example for a howto
+ - Use the src/main.py script to make plots, see README in ./example for a howto and or run $ python main.py -h